salewski/svedn/README.md

 I'd like to add the following:

+ - White List: Columns to add to the parsed data set.

  - Ammendments: Columns that work to add additional fields to an entity.
 This would be a map.

  - Metadata: Columns that serve as metadata for an entity.